What is Engineered Hardwood? 12+ Facts You Should Know

 The manufacturer will determine in their instructions if this layer is thick enough to refinish or not.
 Always check the manufacturer’s instructions before sanding or refinishing engineered wood.

 This is the powerhouse of the plank.
-The artificial core increases the durability of your flooring compared to solid wood.
-Plywood and HDF cores offer some moisture resistance, especially if mixed with wax and other water-repellent materials.
+The core increases the durability of your floor and is often specifically designed to reduce expansion and contraction with changes in ambient temperatures.